 Choosing a Heating System for your Swimming Pool.

-When choosing a heating system for your pool there are a number of factors to weigh up, these include cost of installation, cost of running, convenience and the temperature accuracy, if their is a dependency on the weather. and your swimming season.
+When choosing a heating system for your pool there are a number of factors to weigh up, including cost of installation, cost of running, convenience and the temperature accuracy, if there is a dependency on the weather, and your swimming season.
 The table and information below should help to weight these up for you.

 Running cost implications.

-To accurately identify the running costs on a pool their are a number of factors.
-These will largely depend on the outdoor temperature and weather and the amount you use your pool.
-To give you a rough idea, in a 6 month swimming season a heat pump will cost approximately £5 per day to run a 10m x 4m compass pool at 28 degrees Celsius.
-This will vary through the season costing more at either end when the weather is bad than in the middle when it could be considerably less.
+To accurately identify the running costs on a pool there are a number of factors.
+These will largely depend on the outdoor temperature and the amount you use your pool.
+To give you a rough idea, in a 6 month swimming season a heat pump will cost approximately £5 per day to run a 10m x 4m compass pool at 28°C. This will vary through the season, costing more at either end when the weather is bad than in the middle when it could be considerably less.
 The table to the right will help you to compare this to other options.

-Indoor pool running costs you could expect up to £10 per day for an average family pool when you take into account the environmental control costs as well.
+Indoor pool costs are up to £10 per day for an average family pool when you take into account the environmental control costs as well.

 Swimming pool running costs are a common question.
 There is no exact answer to “how much does it cost to run a pool” but this should help give you a guide.

 Basic swimming pool heating can be achieved using a heat exchanger (radiator for pools) connected to your existing heating system.
 Compass will connect up the heat exchanger to the pool, you can then have a heating engineer connect this using a motorized valve to your existing central heating system.
 Costs similar to adding an additional radiator plus some electrical work.